Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the key does not exist.

-Returns a constant reference to the value with key 1:
+Returns a constant reference to the value with key "hello":
 ```
-int value = table.get(1);
+std::string value = table.get("hello");
 ```

 ---